 - Visitors can check out more info and get a feel for the place

 It’s often difficult to get a feel for the atmosphere of a hotel before you actually get there.
-But with a blog that talks about past events, visitor’s experiences and what there is to do in and around the hotel, you can provide valuable insights to your potential visitors.
+With a blog that talks about past events, the experience of previous visitors and what there is to do in and around the hotel, you can provide valuable insights to your potential customers.

 - Enhance your image as a hotel to your desired clientele

-Are you looking to attract a particular type of people?
+Are you looking to attract a particular type of guest to your venue?
 You can address them directly in your blog posts.
-Talk about topics that are of interest to them to show them that your hotel is exactly the place they’re looking for.
+Talk about topics that are of interest to them, to show them that your hotel is exactly the place they’re looking for.

 - Answer questions before visitors ask them

 Do you want to be the type of hotel that provides first class service and anticipates their visitors’ needs?
 Then answer questions on the blog before they even ask them.
 This shows that you are in tune with your prospective visitors.

 - Boost your search results through local mentions (attractions, places of interest, etc.)

 One of the advantages of blogging for a hotel is the local aspect.
 Ideally, you’ll write about places to see locally, give advice on local transport and amenities, etc. Google & Co will put 2 and 2 together and boost your website in local searches if you do this.

 Ideas for a hotel blog

 - Local attractions – give in-depth descriptions including who it’s for, pros and cons, etc.